Random IELTS Cue Card

 Almost everyone we know likely has at least one phobia, however unlikely or rare it might be.
 The Random Phobia activity allows our grandomasters to explain how one mishap may simultaneously lead to two persistent phobias.
 It is also suggested that the connection between the two phobias be explained from a psychological standpoint.

-The selection of poetry offered in this task is far from been well-known or mundane – the pieces are short and sweet and are presented to you just as they were printed in books decades ago, with yellowish pages and old-style fonts that preserve the sense of authenticity.
+The selection of poetry offered in this task is far from being well-known or mundane – the pieces are short and sweet and are presented to you just as they were printed in books decades ago, with yellowish pages and old-style fonts that preserve the sense of authenticity.
 The trick is to narrate these poems in the manner prescribed by the task – to imitate an accent or imagine yourself in a situation which makes your voice or style alter.

 Even a prudent and sensible person may find themselves in interesting situations, but our psychology works in such a way that embarrassing memories may be repressed.
 In this task you are reminded of what happened and are asked to explain your motives and actions.
 It is a fun activity because the script is completely unpredictable – we made sure of that.